semprag/semprag.github.io/basics.md

 There is no limit to the number of authors you can have.
 Each use of `\spauthor{}` should be separated by `\AND`.

 The optional argument to `\author` (inside square brackets) is what appears in the header on subsequent pages.
+Just give your full name.
+For two authors, you can give both full names conjoined with *and*.
+When the author list becomes too long, use last names only, and use *&* instead of *and*.
 If you have more than three authors, use "Murphy et al." (where Murphy is the last name of the first author).

 ## Keywords